spiderlili/spiderlili/README.md

 - ✨ I also love to make VFX and animations
 - 😄 Pronouns: She / They
 - 🇬🇧 🇨🇳 Bilingual
-- 🌱 I’m currently learning character rigging and Maya's Python APIs
+- 🌱 I’m currently learning character rigging and Houdini
 - 🎮 Favourite Games: Fable 2, Civilization 6, Okami, Witcher 3, Diablo 3
 - ⚡ Fun fact: I had a brief stint as a competitive eater and defeated the #DarkSoulsWings Challenge in under 10 minutes
 - 🎹 I play the piano in my free time